Birding in Gambia

 Giant Kingfisher

-The Giant Kingfisher is the largest of the kingfishers although hardly a giant measuring around 45cm long.
+The Giant Kingfisher is the largest of the Kingfishers although hardly a giant measuring around 45cm long.
 It’s Africa’s largest species of Kingfisher.
 As we can see from the pictures below, they are not called Kingfishers for nothing.
-They are truly a king among kingfishers.
+They are truly a king among Kingfishers.
 Where can we find the Giant Kingfisher?
 Not generally seen

 Giant Kingfisher Read More »